jagrvargen/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 11. 11-model_state_insert.py - Inserts "Louisiana" into the database hbtn_0e_6_usa.

 12. 12-model_state_update_id_2.py - Changes the name of a State object from the database hbtn_0e_6_usa.

+13. 13-model_state_delete_a.py - Deletes all State objects with a name containing the letter 'a' from the database hbtn_0e_6_usa.